 Previously deSouza has served as Vice President of Nationwide Series Operations since joining the organization in 1998.

-Over that time JGR’s Nationwide Series operations has grown to include three teams, while the driver development program has flourished under deSouza’s watchful eye that continues to identify many of the sports’ talented young drivers.
+Over that time JGR’s XFINITY Series (previously Nationwide) operations has grown to include three teams, while the driver development program has flourished under deSouza’s watchful eye.
+He continues to identify and work with many of the sports’ talented young drivers.

-Those early business ventures would provide invaluable experience for deSouza in his current role.
-As would his experience in building sponsorship programs to support his racing.
-After two years of pitching sponsorship proposals, Interstate Batteries agreed to sponsor deSouza’s F-1 team thanks, ultimately, to deSouza’s ability to help Interstate land a huge marine account.
+Those early business ventures would provide invaluable experience for deSouza in his current role, as would his experience in building sponsorship programs to support his racing.
+After two years of pitching sponsorship proposals, Interstate Batteries agreed to sponsor deSouza’s F-1 team, ultimately thanks to his ability to help Interstate land a huge marine account.
 That was the beginning of a great relationship that continues today.
 That relationship also introduced deSouza to the Gibbs family after Interstate Batteries made the decision to sponsor JGR’s first Sprint Cup Series team.
 From that point, the relationship with the Gibbs and others at JGR took a course of its own, growing into personal friendships over the next several years.

 A new opportunity arose when he accepted the challenge of developing a Nationwide Series race team for Bill Amick’s son Lyndon, who was moving up from the NASCAR Dash Series. deSouza’s first action was to pay a visit to his friends at JGR to learn as much about NASCAR as he could.